urbit/old-urbit.org/_posts/doc/2013-11-19-urbit-is-easy-ch10.markdown

 not expose their own internals to the twigs they contain (otherwise, obviously, they could not be hygienic).

-manipulate the subject such that it's not possible to loop properly.
+Tiles manipulate the subject such that it's not possible to loop properly.
 So in fact there is no alternative but to use `(list a)` within `++list` - a normal usage in complex tiles, but only in complex tiles.